-As you can imagine, with over 10,000 species of birds in the world, the diets and what they eat varies tremendously.
+As you can imagine, with over 10,000 species of birds in the world, the diets and what they eat vary tremendously.
 But which are birds omnivores?

 Many species of birds are considered omnivores, including crows, ducks, thrushes, blackbirds, woodpeckers, orioles, cranes, pheasants, gulls, robins, starlings and chickens.
 These birds have highly varied diets, which depend on what food sources are available in and around their habitat.

 While the list of birds above is considered omnivorous, some of them are stronger omnivores than others.
-However, they all are not fussy and will eat both a mixture of plant-based and animal-based foods.
+However, they are all not fussy and will eat a mixture of plant-based and animal-based foods.

 Woodpeckers are strong omnivores